The arbitrage-free Multivariate Mixture Dynamics Model: Consistent single-assets and index volatility smiles: Introduction

 The paper is organised as follows.
-In Section \ref{sect:MD_model}, we present a brief review of the approach to single asset smile modeling that has been developed in \cite{general_mixture_diffusion,mixture1,mixture2,mixtureFX}.
+In Section \ref{sect:MD_model}, we present a brief review of the approach to single--asset smile modeling that has been developed in \cite{general_mixture_diffusion,mixture1,mixture2,mixtureFX}.
 In Section \ref{sect:formulation_problem}, we provide examples of typical securities that need a multivariate setting for proper pricing.
-Section \ref{sect:extension_MD_to_multivariate_problems} considers the extension of the single asset model to the multivariate framework with a thorough discussion of the implications for the dynamics stemming from a na\"{\i}ve approach (SCMD) and from ours (MVMD).
-This section also provides a semi-analytic formula for pricing European options on a basket and spread options under MVMD.
-In Section \ref{sect:markovian_projection}, we introduce a new model that we call "Multivariate Uncertain Volatility Model" so that our model is a multivariate markovian projection of it.
-In Section \ref{sect:copula_MVMD}, we derive the copula function associated to our model.
-In Section \ref{sect:numerical_results_pricing}, we illustrate the results of pricing European option on a weighted arithmetic average of the underlyings with positive weights, European spread option and European option on weighted geometric average in MVMD and SCMD frameworks and we compare the results.
+Section \ref{sect:extension_MD_to_multivariate_problems} considers the extension of the single--asset model to the multivariate framework with a thorough discussion of the implications for the dynamics stemming from a na\"{\i}ve approach (SCMD) and from ours (MVMD).
+In Section \ref{sec:dependencest} we provide a number of results on the dependence structure in the MVMD and SCMD models.
+In Section \ref{sect:Markovian_projection}, we introduce a new model that we call "Multivariate Uncertain Volatility Model" so that our model is a multivariate Markovian projection of it.
+We also show a consistency result for the Markovian projection of the geometric basket dynamics in the MVMD model, that turns out to be a univariate mixture dynamics model.
+In Section \ref{sec:optpric} we explain how to price arithmetic, geometric and spread basket options in MVMD and how this is much easier than with SCMD, deriving the relevant formulas.
+In Section \ref{sect:numerical_results_pricing}, we illustrate the results of pricing European option on a weighted arithmetic average of the underlying assets with positive weights, European spread option and European option on weighted geometric average in both MVMD and SCMD frameworks and we compare the results.
 Conclusions and suggestions for future research are given in the final section.